Data protection

 • their request;

-• complying with regulation or guidance from authorities applying to us or any member of the BNP Group;
+• complying with a regulation or a recommendation issued from a competent authority addressed to us or any member of the BNP Paribas Group;

-• certain regulated professionals such as lawyers, notaries, rating agencies or auditors when needed under specific circumstances (litigation, audit, etc.) as well as to actual or proposed purchasers of the companies or businesses of the BNP Paribas Group or our insurers.
+• certain regulated professions such as lawyers, notaries, or auditors particularly when needed under specific circumstances (litigation, audit, etc.) as well as to our insurers or to an actual or proposed purchaser of the companies or businesses of the Group.

-In certain circumstances, we may transfer your data to another country.
-This includes transfers of personal data to BNPP Group entities in India (processor), the United States of America etc.
+In certain circumstances (e.g. to provide international services or to ensure operational efficiency), we may transfer your data to another country.
+This includes transfers of personal data to our branches and subsidiaries in APAC and the Americas.

-• Standard contractual clauses approved by the European Commission;
+• Standard contractual clauses approved by the European Commission or the UK Government (as applicable); or

 • Binding corporate rules.